 An MBA with a specialization in finance, for instance, means students move through the MBA curriculum with finance courses as their electives.
 A master’s degree in finance will have a much different, finance-specific curriculum, with fewer generalist business classes.

 The length of non-MBA master’s in business programs may vary in length.
-At the University of Utah, for example, the master of accounting program lasts only 9-12 months.
+At the University of Utah, for example, the master of accounting program lasts only nine to twelve months.

 Here is a list of some popular master’s degree programs at business schools that are not MBAs: